March for Science: Worldwide protests begin

 - Organizers say more than 600 marches will take place worldwide

-- The protest is billed as being political but non-partisan
+- The protests are billed as being political but nonpartisan

-London (CNN)Crowds of people are marching Saturday in the United States and around the world in support of science and evidence-based research, in a protest fueled by opposition to US President Donald Trump's environmental and energy policies.
+London (CNN)Crowds of people are marching Saturday in the United States and around the world in support of science and evidence-based research in a protest fueled by opposition to President Donald Trump's environmental and energy policies.

 Besides the main march in Washington, organizers said more than 600 "satellite" marches were due to take place globally in a protest timed to coincide with Earth Day.

-The march, whose beginnings reflect the viral birth of the Women's March on Washington, has been billed by its organizers as political but non-partisan.
-The event's website describes itself as "the first step of a global movement to defend the vital role science plays in our health, safety, economies and governments."
+The march, whose beginnings reflect the viral birth of the Women's March on Washington, has been billed by its organizers as political but nonpartisan.
+The event's website describes it as "the first step of a global movement to defend the vital role science plays in our health, safety, economies and governments."

 "I think there has been a declining sense of what science means to progress.
-I think we take so much for granted," said march honorary co-chair Dr. Lydia Villa-Komaroff ahead of the event.
+I think we take so much for granted," said march honorary co-chair Lydia Villa-Komaroff ahead of the event.

-Demonstrators in New Zealand and Australia kicked off the day of protest.
+Demonstrators in Australia kicked off the day of protest.

 In Sydney, marchers carried banners, many homemade, with slogans such as "Science makes sense," "Science-based policy = stuff that works," and "Climate change is real, clean coal is not."
 Another placard displayed the message, "Governments: stop ignoring inconvenient science!"